BruceBuurstra/MovieDataCleaner/README.md

 #> [5,] 3.5 3.5 3.750000 5.000000 3.500
 ```

-We can also `round_to_movie_ratings` to make sure every value is rounded
+We can also use `round_to_movie_ratings` to make sure every value is
-to a movie rating.
+rounded to a movie rating.

 ``` r
 knn_round <- sapply(knn_imputed, round_to_movie_rating)